-Myriads of Saints « Catholic Insight
+All the Myriads of Saints « Catholic Insight

-A blessed solemnity of All Saints to all our readers, a feast that goes back to its official institution by Pope Gregory III (731 – 741),as a commemoration of all the countless martyrs who could not have their own particular day.
-This was during what we know ironically as the ‘dark ages’, during which many things of light occurred, such as this glorious feast, in an oratory in Saint Peter’s (not the glorious structure we now stands on that spot, which was constructed during the renaissance).
-Eventually, the feast was extended to include all those who had lived holy lives, unknown to the broader history, yet enjoying eternal beatitude with God.
-Since then we have celebrated with great joy all the saints, known and especially those unknown, our own ancestors, grandparents, parents, relatives and friends, now enjoying heavenly bliss.
+A blessed solemnity of All Saints to all our readers, a feast that goes back to its official institution by Pope Gregory III (731 – 741) as a commemoration of all the countless martyrs who could not have their own particular day.
+This was during what we know ironically as the ‘dark ages’, when there was in fact much light.
+The first celebration of this glorious feast was in an oratory in Saint Peter’s (not the glorious structure we now stands on that spot, which was constructed during the renaissance).
+Eventually, it was extended to include all those who had lived holy lives, enjoying eternal beatitude with God.
+Since then we have celebrated with great joy all the saints, known and especially those unknown, our own ancestors, grandparents, parents, relatives and friends, now in heavenly bliss.

 How many?
-The Jehovah’s witnesses get this wrong, thinking there will only be ‘144,000’ in heaven, from Revelation 7:4.
+The Jehovah’s witnesses get this wrong, thinking there will only be ‘144,000’ saved, a figure they derive from Revelation 7:4.
 Yet a few verses later, the author, Saint John, then sees ‘a great multitude which no man could number’, who had come through the tribulations of this life faithful to God.

-We know not how many will be ‘saved’, for in the end, salvation is an individual and personal business, between the soul, specifically the conscience, and God, one that is not open to psychological nor statistical analysis.
+We know not how many will be ‘saved’, for in the end, salvation is an individual and personal affair, between the soul, specifically the conscience, and God, one that is not open to psychological nor statistical analysis.
 As Pope Benedict put it in his 2008 encyclical Spe Salvi:

 There can be people who have totally destroyed their desire for truth and readiness to love, people for whom everything has become a lie, people who have lived for hatred and have suppressed all love within themselves.
 This is a terrifying thought, but alarming profiles of this type can be seen in certain figures of our own history.
 In such people all would be beyond remedy and the destruction of good would be irrevocable: this is what we mean by the word Hell.
 On the other hand there can be people who are utterly pure, completely permeated by God, and thus fully open to their neighbours—people for whom communion with God even now gives direction to their entire being and whose journey towards God only brings to fulfilment what they already are.